gardenappl/CopperTools/README.md

-CopperTools
+Copper Tools
 ===========

-A Minecraft mod that adds a bunch of metal tools.
+An open-source Minecraft mod that adds a bunch of metal tools.

-**If you came here for the code, there's nothing here yet.**
-Come back, like, tomorrow or something.
+No forum link yet because this is an extremely early WIP.